ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Zoph et al. (2016)
   * arXiv
   * We build a multi-source machine translation model and train it to maximize the probability of a target English string given French and German sources.
 Using the neural encoder-decoder framework, we explore several combination methods and report up to +4.8 BLEU increases on top of a very strong attention-based neural translation model.

+#### Hierarchical Question-Image Co-Attention for Visual Question Answering [[pdf](https://arxiv.org/pdf/1606.00061.pdf)] [[github](https://github.com/jiasenlu/HieCoAttenVQA)] <!-- omit in toc -->
+  * Lu et al. (2016)
+  * NIPS'16
+  * A number of recent works have proposed attention models for Visual Question Answering (VQA) that generate spatial maps highlighting image regions relevant to answering this question.
+In this paper, we argue that in addition to modelling "where to look" or visual attention, it is equally important to model "what words to listen to" or question attention.
+We present a novel co-attention model for VQA that jointly reasons about the image and question attention.
+In addition, our model reasons about the question (and consequently the image via the co-attention mechanism) in a hierarchical fashion via a novel 1-dimension convolution neural networks (CNN).
+Our model improves the state-of-the-art on the VQA dataset from 60.3% to 60.5%, and from 61.6% to 63.3% on the COCO-QA dataset.
+By using ResNet, the performance is further improved to 62.1% for VQA and 65.4$ for COCO-QA.

 **2017** {#10}